tombensve/MarkdownDoc/README.md

 Also note that on JDK 9+ this will only work if your code is not using JPMS!
 You have to ask the people behind JPMS about that.
 There is a project called moditect that allows you to download and repackage non JPMS jars adding a Module-info.java to them.
 Not a very good solution, but the best one (actually only one) I've found so far.
 If I stick a Module-info.java into it, it can no longer be used with JDK < 9, and that is worse compatibility wise.

-I'm hoping some people get together and branch off JDK 8 making something far better, backwards compatible.
-Modularity is a very nice thing to have.
-OSGi manage to provide that in a way that requires some MANIFEST.MF values to be able to be dropped into an OSGi container, without having any effect if the jar is used outside of OSGi.
-It is the big incompatibility problems with JPMS I don't like.
-I also think that the re-use of ServiceLoader (came in Java 6) was a rather lazy decision.
-OSGis service model is far more flexible.

 ----

 _A tool for generating HTML and PDF from markdown for the purpose of documentation._